open-edge-insights/eii-azure-bridge/README.md

 ### Azure Blob Storage

+The EIS Azure Bridge enables to use of the Azure Blob Storage edge IoT service from Microsoft.
+This service can be used to save images from EIS into the blob storage.

+If you wish to have the Azure Blob Storage service save the images to your host filesystem, then you must do the following:

+1. Create the directory to save the data on your host filesystem, it is recommended to use the following commands:

+    ```sh
+    $ sudo mkdir /opt/intel/eis/data/azure-blob-storage
+    $ sudo chown eisuser:eisuser /opt/intel/eis/data/azure-blob-storage
+    ```

+2. Next, modify your deployment manifest to alter the bind location which the Azure Blob Storage service uses.
+To do this, open your `*.template.json` file.
+    Provided you specified the Azure Blob Storage service, you should see something like the following in your deployment manifest template:

+    ```json
+    {
+        "AzureBlobStorageonIoTEdge": {
+            "type": "docker",
+            "status": "running",
+            "restartPolicy": "always",
+            "version": "1.0",
+            "settings": {
+                "image": "mcr.microsoft.com/azure-blob-storage",
+                "createOptions": {
+                    "User": "${EIS_UID}",
+                    "Env": [
+                        "LOCAL_STORAGE_ACCOUNT_NAME=$AZ_BLOB_STORAGE_ACCOUNT_NAME",
+                        "LOCAL_STORAGE_ACCOUNT_KEY=$AZ_BLOB_STORAGE_ACCOUNT_KEY"
+                    ],
+                    "HostConfig": {
+                        "Binds": [
+                            "az-blob-storage-volume:/blobroot"
+                        ]
+                    }
+                }
+            }
+        }
+    }
+    ```

+    Change the `Binds` location to the following:

+    ```javascript
+    {
+        "AzureBlobStorageonIoTEdge": {
+            // ... omitted ...
+            "settings": {
+                "createOptions": {
+                    // ... omitted ...
+                    "HostConfig": {
+                        "Binds": [
+                            "/opt/intel/eis/data/azure-blob-storage/:/blobroot"
+                        ]
+                    }
+                }
+            }
+        }
+    }
+    ```

+    Make sure to run the `iotedgedev geoncfig -f <manifest-template>` command for the changes to be applied to the actual deployment manifest.

+    When you run the EIS Azure Bridge where it is configured to save the images into an Azure Blob Storage instance, you should see the images by running the following command:

+    ```sh
+    $ sudo ls -l /opt/intel/eis/data/azure_blob_storage/BlockBlob/
+    ```

+    In that directory, you will see a folder for each container.
+Inside that directory will be the individually saved images.

 For more information on configuring your Azure Blob Storage instance at the edge, see the documentation for the service [here](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-store-data-blob).